Concurrency & Multithreading 2018-2019

 - 185 186 188 190 191 192 193(1) 196 210

 - extra exercises III, IV, V, VI, VII, VIII 211 213 223

-- exam from 2014 is discussed + question hour
+- old exam is discussed

 To pass the course, at least a 5.0 must be achieved for the two individual parts (programming assignment and written exam), as well as an overall average mark of at least 5.5.